 • Accidental or sudden damage from a man-made electrical current.

 HO-3 home insurance is usually purchased by homeowners who rent their living premises to renters.
-They use this insurance policy to cover the risks that might arise from renting.
-Aside from HO-3, there’s HO-8 that covers older homes, HO-2, which comes with limited coverage and is more aimed toward mobile homes, as well as HO-1, which isn’t widely available.
+They use this insurance policy to cover the risks of renting.
+Aside from HO-3, there’s HO-8, which covers older homes; HO-2, which comes with limited coverage and is more aimed toward mobile homes; and HO-1, which isn’t widely available.

 Renters Insurance Policy

-If you are renting the home you live in, there is a special insurance policy – HO-4.
-It includes all the perils we mentioned before, and it also covers the personal belongings of a policyholder.
-In case the policyholder or dependents cause any damage to other persons, the renter’s insurance policy provides personal liability coverage.
+If you rent your home, you need a special insurance policy – HO-4.
+It includes all the aforementioned perils and covers the policyholder’s personal belongings.
+If the policyholder or dependents cause damage to other persons, the renter’s insurance policy provides personal liability coverage.

 Cooperative Units and Condominium Insurance Policy

-Those persons who own cooperative units and condominiums can purchase the HO-6 home insurance policy.
-It includes protection against all insured perils and disasters, personal liability coverage, as well as coverage for the co-op units and condominium structures.
+Those who own cooperative units and condominiums can purchase the HO-6 home insurance policy.
+It includes protection against all insured perils and disasters, personal liability coverage, and coverage for co-op units and condominium structures.
 Both the HO-4 and HO-6 include additional living expenses.

 Levels of Coverage